Eleven-am/pondLive/README.md

         // cleanup actions can be performed by returning a function from the dataEffect

         // return () => { /* cleanup actions */ };

-        // note that only one dataEffect can be used per component });
+    });

     ctx.onUnmount((event) => {